TaymazKH/microservices-lambda-and-k8s-port/src/cartservice/README.md

+## Language

+This service was translated to Golang to simply the porting process and avoid complications of using C#.

 ## Setting Up a Redis Cache

 This service utilizes a cache system to store carts.
 Two cache systems are implemented for this service: a Redis cache